wlonk/arcadia/2015-02-post-playtest-2-outline.md

 ## Play

-You want to get your way:
+When you want to get your way and:

   - Make someone feel hurt
   - Make someone feel impassioned